tomrod10/bookbot/README.md

 # bookbot

-CLI program that does static anaylis on books and prints out facts
+## A CLI program that does static analysis on books and prints out an interesting statistical report!